samarsinghal/cf-ecs-demo/README.md

-# CF S3 Demo
+# Cloud Foundry S3 Java Demo app

-This is a simple example of using Amazon S3 (or a different S3-compatible service) for asset storage.
-It is an image catalog to which you can upload images and see them on the main page.
+This is a simple example of using Amazon S3 (or another S3-compatible service) for asset storage.
+It uses the [AWS SDK for Java](https://aws.amazon.com/sdk-for-java/).
+The app is an image catalog to which you can upload images and see them on the main page.

 ## Running Locally